cpm-cmake/CPM.cmake/README.md

 CPMAddPackage("https://example.com/my-package.zip@1.2.3")
 ```

-After calling `CPMAddPackage` or `CPMFindPackage`, the following variables are defined in the local scope, where `<dependency>` is the name of the dependency.
+After calling `CPMAddPackage`, the following variables are defined in the local scope, where `<dependency>` is the name of the dependency.

 - `<dependency>_SOURCE_DIR` is the path to the source of the dependency.
 - `<dependency>_BINARY_DIR` is the path to the build directory of the dependency.
 - `<dependency>_ADDED` is set to `YES` if the dependency has not been added before, otherwise it is set to `NO`.

-The difference between `CPMFindPackage` and `CPMAddPackage` is that `CPMFindPackage` will try to find a local dependency via CMake's `find_package` and fallback to `CPMAddPackage` if the dependency is not found.
+For using CPM.cmake projects with external package managers, such as conan or vcpkg, setting the variable [`CPM_USE_LOCAL_PACKAGES`](#options) will make CPM.cmake try to add a package through `find_package` first, and add it from source if it doesn't succeed.

-This behaviour can be also modified globally via [CPM options](#options).
+In rare cases, this behaviour may be desirable by default.
+The function `CPMFindPackage` will try to find a local dependency via CMake's `find_package` and fallback to `CPMAddPackage`, if the dependency is not found.

 ## Full CMakeLists Example